-If you have pain in your neck or lower back that is accompanied by weakness or numbness in your arms or legs, a herniated disc might be the root cause of your symptoms.
+If you have pain in you lower back, neck pain or spine pain that is accompanied by weakness or numbness in your arms or legs, a herniated disc might be the root cause of your symptoms.
 If you are living with pain that comes from a herniated disc, Santa Monica‘s team of spine and pain management specialists at Source Healthcare provides expert, customized care.
 Appointments are available by calling the practice or booking a visit online today.

 Don't Live with Back Pain Any Longer